Introduction and Purpose

 Forfeits will be applied in the following cases:

 9.2.2 Inability to compete.
-Teams that are unable to compete due to lack of players or equipment malfunctions must reschedule (if possible and agreed upon) or receive a forfeit.
+Teams that are unable to compete due to lack of players or equipment malfunctions must reschedule or receive a forfeit.

 9.2.4 Incorrect or ineligible players.
-Players found to be in violation of enrollment and eligibility rules will result in forfeits for any matches in which they participate.
+Players found to be in violation of Section 2 or Section 3 will result in forfeits for any matches in which they participate.

-9.2.5 Lack of communication.
-Teams that do not communicate in a timely manner with League Officials will be subject to forfeiture of any and all of their teams with open matches.
+9.2.5 Lack of adult sponsor communication.
+Teams that do not communicate in a timely manner, as described in Section 10, with League Officials will be subject to forfeiture of any and all of their teams with open matches.

 10. Timely communications

 Communicate issues with PlayVS League Officials and opponent adult sponsor including player’s change of information, tech issues, reschedule requests, or forfeits.
 Respond to PlayVS League Officials and/or opponent adult sponsors immediately, and within 24 hours to avoid a forfeit.

 Adult sponsorsmust provide a team point of contact with their current phone number and email, of which all lines of communication must remain open during matches and 30 minutes after match completion.
 This may include answering calls from PlayVS League Officials and/or opponents during match time and 30 minutes after match completion.
 The matchday point of contact must be at least 18 years of age and cannot be a student.